Home Careers Waiter/Waitress

 Dive into Hospitality Basics

-Begin by learning more about the hospitality industry and the responsibilities of a Waiter/Waitress.
+Begin by learning more about the hospitality industry and researching the duties and responsibilities of a Waiter/Waitress.
 Learn about food and beverage, customer service techniques and table service etiquette.

 You can find numerous resources online, such as articles, videos and tutorials, to expand your understanding.